 Some Python packaging tools have adopted npm’s major-version pinning (

-^) by default, despite the lack of npm’s security features.
+^) by default, despite the lack of npm’s security features and despite Python’s flat package space.
 Make sure to unpin them by hand if possible.

 Unintended Consequence: Version Conflicts

 This is a related problem to the last one.
-In languages that only allow one version of a package to be installed, pinning the major version of another package that you don’t control without knowing that the version of the other package is actually broken, you can unnecessarily cause version conflicts to your users that they can’t fix themselves.
+In languages with a flat package space that only allows one version of a package to be installed at a time8, speculative pinning of the major version of packages that you don’t control will inevitably cause unnecessary version conflicts to your users that they can’t fix themselves.

 At least your users will know what’s going on.
 But they won’t be happy about it and it may bring some negative vibes to your tropical vacation, financed by the millions you’ve made from maintaining a FOSS project.